-    For example, the lower the probability is of a prediction being accurate, the higher are the odds given to it.
+For example, the lower the probability is of a prediction being accurate, the higher the odds.

 Since odds reflect bettor predictions, odds may vary among the various sports bet companies in the world.

-Odds are made by a Loto-Québec sports bet team of experts, who rely on historical statistics of sports and sales, among other tools.
+Odds are established by a Loto-Québec sports bet team of experts, who rely on sports statistics and sales history, among other tools.

-Potential winnings are the amount of your wager multiplied by each of the odds associated to your predictions (subject to the Dead Heat Rule).
+Potential winnings are the amount of your wager multiplied by the odds associated to your predictions (subject to the Dead Heat Rule).

 (ex: 1st odds X 2nd odds X wager = Potential winnings).

-If you play online, this amount may vary from $1 to $100, to the closest dollar.
-You can also generate a bar code to issue and purchase a ticket from a retailer.
+Using the Mise-o-jeu application, you can also generate a bar code to issue and purchase a ticket from a retailer.
+You can wager from $1 to $100, rounded to the nearest dollar.

-The prediction number is a five-digit number used to identify a possible outcome to a question and associated with a set of Mise-o-jeu odds.
+The prediction number is a five-digit number used to identify a possible outcome to a question and to which a set of Mise-o-jeu odds are associated.
 These odds are only available from a Loto-Québec retailer.

 As an example, for a Pittsburgh vs. Montréal match, a Montréal victory prediction could have prediction number 02461 and associated odds of 1.90.
 If the odds change, so will the prediction number.

-Also, different odds and a different prediction number would be associated to a Pittsburgh victory prediction.
+Also, different odds and a different prediction number would be associated with a Pittsburgh victory prediction.

-You will need the appropriate prediction numbers to fill out your Mise-o-jeu selection slip that is available at your Loto-Québec retailer.
+You will need the appropriate prediction numbers to fill out your Mise-o-jeu selection slip, available at your Loto-Québec retailer.

 Single bet questions do not need to be combined with other questions in order to be registered as a selection.
 Only questions identified by an on the web site may be played as single bets.

-Other prediction combinations may also not be allowed if there is a correlation between them, that is to say that predictions from a given selection are related, have an impact on one another or are contradictory.
+Other prediction combinations may be refused if there is a correlation between them, that is to say that predictions from a given selection are related, have an impact on one another or are contradictory.